Sincere Wellness: Why Vana is the Best Wellness Retreat in India

 What is Vana?

 Opened in January 2014, Vana is an innovative wellness retreat combining international wellness standards, personalised treatments and Indian warmth and service.
-It has 82 guest rooms and suites, 55 treatment and consultation rooms, an Ayurveda Center, a Tibetan healing center, private and group yoga studios, a temperature-controlled indoor and outdoor pool, a private Watsu pool, an extensive gym, 2 tennis courts and paths for walking within the Retreat.
+It has 82 guest rooms and suites, 55 treatment and consultation rooms, an Ayurveda centre, a Tibetan healing centre, private and group yoga studios, a temperature-controlled indoor and outdoor pool, a private Watsu pool, an extensive gym, 2 tennis courts and paths for walking within the Retreat.
 Each of these spaces reflects Vana’s unique design philosophy and holistic wellness approach.
 Vana’s team comprises a diverse range of specialists who deliver consultations and treatments, which provide tangible and measurable results.
 These include senior therapists and practitioners, Ayurvedic doctors, a Tibetan healing doctor, fitness expert and a nutrition consultant.

 What is Vana’s wellness philosophy?

 Exploring physical, mental, emotional and spiritual wellbeing, Vana’s approach to wellness encompasses cuisine, relaxation, music, art, outdoor activities, discourses and discussion.
 Vana understands that there are many different paths leading towards greater wellbeing and they work closely with each guest to restore balance, using what works best for them.
 Treatments range from Ayurveda, Sowa Rigpa (Tibetan Healing), Yoga, Natural Therapies, Spa, Fitness and Aqua.
 For its Sowa Rigpa offering, Vana is the only place in the world to have an official tie-up with the Men-Tsee-Khang institute of medicine and astrology set up by His Holiness The Dalai Lama in Dharamsala.
 Its head of Sowa Rigpa, therapists, and treatments are from the Men-Tsee-Khang.